Dr K K Aggarwal

 661: PPE side effects in skin

 Almost 75% of doctors and nurses in and around Wuhan, China, where the outbreak first emerged, reported skin problems during a single week in early February 2020, in a survey of health care workers (HCW) caring for COVID-19 patients at five university and five regional hospitals.
-Hands, cheeks, and the nasal bridge were the most commonly affected areas, with skin dryness, maceration, papules, and erythema the most common problems, according to research published in the
+Hands, cheeks, and the nasal bridge were the most commonly affected areas, with skin dryness, maceration, papules, and erythema the most common problems, according to research published in the British Journal of Dermatology.

 662: FDA restricted blood donation guidelines

 The FDA on April 2 issued three sets of revised recommendations aimed at getting more people eligible to donate blood.
 All of the revised recommendations will remain in effect after the COVID-19 health emergency is declared over.

 The first revised recommendation makes changes to December 2015 guidance.

 For male blood donors who would have been deferred for having sex with another male partner, the deferral period has been reduced from 12 months to 3 months.
 That deferral period change also applies to female donors who had sex with a man who had sex with another man as well as for those with recent tattoos and piercings.

 The second recommendation revises guidance from August 2013 and relates to the risk of transfusion-transmitted malaria.